gwen-interpreter/gwen/README.md

 The Gwen interpreter reads Gherkin features and parses them into an abstract syntax tree for validation and correctness.
 It then traverses all scenarios and dispatches the processing of each step to an evaluation engine that you define (or provide) and mix in.
-Your engine performs the actual evaluation work required for each step.
+The engine performs the actual evaluation work required for each step.
 Gwen then captures and reports the results.

 Core Features